things to do in Galveston

 segway tours in Galveston

-Galveston is actually one of the best places in the world to take a segway tour, as the neighborhoods are almost deliberately designed to be explored in sequence.
+Galveston is one of the best places in the world to take a segway tour, as the neighborhoods are almost deliberately designed to be explored in sequence.

 Ride in comfort as you pass by the local tree sculptures and shiver at its most haunted spots.

 You can even decide whether or not you’d like to tour with an experienced guide or take things more leisurely on a self-guided tour.
+With many different segway tours available, from sunset to spooky, or ones discovering the tree carvings around town, which one will you choose?

 24 – Find easy transport on and off the island at Galveston-Port Bolivar Ferry